tim42/learnzh/README.md

  - support for zhuyin input
  - focus on both words and sentences in context
  - made to build vocabulary
+ - allow you to learn the characters.
+I mean, there are a ton of similar-looking characters, but most existing stuff don't bother making you _understand_ the characters.
  - would not be exploitable by simply guessing stuff unrelated to the word / ...
 I want the easy solution to be learning the word, not find how to exploit how the exercise works.
  - where I can just do one quick round without any issues, without loosing progress
  - fair.
 I mistype a ton, and I want to be able to correct myself if I made a mistake before being presented with the result